 An official photographer will be present on the course to take photos of all participating boats.
 Complimentary guest moorings or $1/ft (half-price) dock space are available for visiting racers on a first come first served basis courtesy of Point Bay Marina.
 Please contact Todd Smith at email@example.com or call Point Bay at 802-425-2431 if you would like more information.
 There are good anchorages close to the venue in Kingsland and Converse Bays, or you can anchor off the marina opposite the mooring field.
 If you are unfamiliar with this part of the lake be aware you will want to give great respect to the red mark south of the Point Bay Marina in Town Farm Bay.
 The waters east of the mark are quite shallow.

 While in this end of the lake we invite you to experience beautiful cruising and wonderful anchorages in Kingsland Bay, Converse Bay, Hawkins Bay, Barn Rock, Westport and Basin Harbor, home of the Lake Champlain Maritime Museum.
 Please visit this gem of a museum.
 You can go by boat and enjoy both the museum and the restaurants of the Basin Harbor Club.
 Moorings are available in the north harbor.

 The Diamond Island Regatta is held to benefit the Lake Champlain Maritime Museum.
-Last year’s race drew two dozen boats and raised more than $1,000.
+Last year’s race drew 30 boats and RSYC donated $1,000 to the LCMM.
 While there is no fee to enter the race, you can make a difference by purchasing special regatta themed items, and discounted racing photos of your boat.

-If you have questions, e-mail Race Chair Steve Koch.
+If you have questions, e-mail Race Chair Wendy Friant .